 However, the small diamond coring drills have a smaller surface area of diamond grit and have a core running through them which makes them slightly less robust and not quite as durable as the small diamond drill bits.

-Users often keep a combination of both types in their tool kit, or you may find a personal preference to using one over the other.
+Users often keep a combination of both core drill and diamond tipped drill bit types in their tool kit, or you may find a personal preference for using one over the other.

 How to use Diamond Drill Bits: